University Avenue (Toronto)

 University Avenue is a major north–south road in Downtown Toronto, Ontario, Canada.
 Beginning at Front Street West in the south, the thoroughfare heads north to end at College Street and the south end of the University of Toronto's St. George campus and Queen's Park.

 At its north end, the Ontario Legislative Building serves as a prominent terminating vista.
 Many of Toronto's most important institutions are located along the eight-lane wide street such as Osgoode Hall and other legal institutions, the Four Seasons Centre, major hospitals conducting research and teaching, and landmark office buildings for the commercial sector, notably major financial and insurance industry firms.
 The portion of University Avenue between Queen Street West and College Street is laid out as a boulevard, with several memorials, statues, gardens, and fountains concentrated in a landscaped median dividing the opposite directions of travel, giving it a ceremonial character.

-Despite the avenue's name, the University of Toronto is primarily located on the neighbouring St. George Street.
+Despite the avenue's name, the University of Toronto's main campus is primarily located on the neighbouring St. George Street.